The story of Tai Rosso in the Colli Berici, Part 1

 Oh, and all this wine talk’s made me hungry!
 Nothing better to go with a glass or two of Tai Rosso than with the local cold cuts; Sopressa Vicentina DOP and Prosciutto Veneto Berico-Euganeo DOP.
 Oh, and don’t forget Olives and the Grano Padano and Asiago cheese.

-Meanwhile, Part 2 will feature five producers making excellent Tai Rosso wines in the Colli Berici DOC.
+Meanwhile, Part 2 features five producers making excellent Tai Rosso wines in the Colli Berici DOC.

 This article was written for International Grenache Day 2017, a celebration promoted by the deeply groovy Grenache Association, of which I am a member.